 – Marvin Kane

 Websites are a collection of files that reside on a computer.
-The entity, company or person that provides the computer on which a website resides is said to be “hosting” the website.
-Think of it this way.
-Your web hosting company is your website’s landlord.
-When you rent a space from a landlord you want to know what comes with the rent.
-Are utilities included? heat, electricity, etc. How big is the space?
+For a website to exist, it must be “hosted” somewhere on the internet.
+An entity, company, or person provides that space.
+It is said to be “web hosting”.
+To understand this concept, you can think of it this way.
+Your hosting company is your website’s landlord.
+Your website is their tenant.
+When you rent space from a landlord you want to know what comes with the rent don’t you?
+Are utilities included?
+Such as heat and electricity?
+How big is the space?
 How long is the lease?

-There are so many different hosting plans available.
+What's The Right Plan For Me?There are so many different hosting plans available.
 How do I know what’s right for me?
 We’ll help you figure it out.

-Web Hosting Comes in Different Flavors
+Configured Web Hosting Comes in Different Flavors

-- Cloud Hosting – Cloud hosting services provide hosting for websites on virtual servers which pull their computing resource from extensive underlying networks of physical web servers.
+- Cloud Web Hosting – Cloud web hosting services provide hosting for websites on virtual servers that pull their computing resource from extensive underlying networks of physical web servers.
 It is available as a service rather than a product and is comparable with traditional utilities such as electricity and gas.
 Broadly speaking the client can tap into their service as much as they need, depending on the demands of their website, and they will only pay for what they use.